teamg4it/g4it/services/documentation/content/2-functional-documentation/use_cases/uc_digital_services/uc5_visualize_footprint/visualize_cloud-service_footprint.md

 ---
 title: "2.5.4.
-Visualize digital service's Public Clouds - IaaS footprint"
+Visualize digital service version's Public Clouds - IaaS footprint"
-description: "This use case describes how to visualize the impact of a digital service"
+description: "This use case describes how to visualize the impact of a digital service version"
 weight: 40
 mermaid: true
 ---